this post may contain affiliate links. Please read my disclosure for more information.

 I make jam cakes for many holidays.
 My mother made them before me.
-They are truly a southern tradition in our family.
+This Southern Jam Cake is truly a tradition in my family.
+We couldn’t have our holiday without all of us enjoying this wonderful tradition.

 Old Fashioned Southern Jam Cake